Cookies on the Gambling Commission website

 4 It should be noted that:

 • the first half of March (pre-lockdown) featured Cheltenham, a major event in the horse racing calendar, as well other sporting events, which have a major impact on the results of the data.
-This data therefore does not provide a full picture of the impact Covid-19 has had on the market.
+This data therefore does not provide a full picture of the impact coronavirus has had on the market.

 • It is also worth considering that while we expect products to experience some organic growth year on year (y-o-y), the increases we have seen from the data in certain products goes above and beyond what can be considered as organic year on year growth

-5 YouGov Covid-19 Tracker
+5 YouGov COVID-19 Tracker

 6 Players who have placed one or more bet / spin during the month